 - Formaldehyde: speaking about nail polish, this one can be found in many different brands.
 Others, like hair straightening treatments and eyelashes glue, also have this in their formulas.
 You will find the formaldehyde under many labels like quaternium-15, dimethyl-dimethyl (DMDM), 2-bromo-2-nitropropane-1,3-diol (bromopol), and others.
 Buy only formaldehyde-free products for your house.

 - Ammonia: are you in love with dying your hair?
-Well, many dye hairs have this ingredient as part of their formulas, that is the reason behind the success of many ammonia-free alternatives.
-Inclusive, you can find many that are using natural ingredients on their components to bring better protection for the hair.
+Well, many hair dyes have this ingredient as part of their formulas, that is the reason behind the success of many ammonia-free alternatives.
+Actually, you can find many that are using natural ingredients to bring better protection for the hair.

 - Dihydroxyacetone: also known as DHA, can be found in spray self-tanners, this one reacts on your skin making it look like a recent tan without getting under the sun.
-However, the problem is if you inhale the particles; for that reason, forget about the spray tan during the pregnancy.
+However, the problem is if you inhale the particles; for that reason, it is best to avoid spray tanning during pregnancy.

 Source: Mother Nature Network